bnh-27/test32/README.md

 hit enter

-Output:
+ ## Output:

 Your name is [] and your age is []!

-Code of Conduct
+ ## Code of Conduct

-Please be considerate and not make changes to our current program

-Your are welcome to add on to create more functions with the name and age inputs
+For any questions and concerns, please be considerate and take a look of our code of content file